daodiseoanchor/anchor-docs/protocol/bonded-assets-bassets/bonded-eth-beth.md

 bETH holders can redeem their tokens for their underlying stETH.
 Redemption is a two-step process; 1\) transferring bETH to Ethereum and 2\) redeeming bETH to stETH.

-#### Transferring Terra-side CW20 bETH to Ethereum
+#### Transferring Daodiseo-side CW20 bETH to Ethereum

-bETH tokens can only be redeemed through Ethereum-side bETH contracts. bETH tokens that reside on Terra must first be transferred over to Ethereum via Terra Shuttle.
+bETH tokens can only be redeemed through Ethereum-side bETH contracts. bETH tokens that reside on Daodiseo must first be transferred over to Ethereum via Daodiseo Shuttle.

-[Terra Bridge](https://bridge.terra.money) can be used to make interactions via Terra Shuttle.
+[Daodiseo Bridge](https://bridge.daodiseo.money) can be used to make interactions via Daodiseo Shuttle.

 #### Converting ERC20 bETH to stETH